BaptisteBdn/docker-selfhosted-apps/traefik/README.md

 # Usage

 ## Requirements
-- Domain, we will use example.com for this guide.
+- A domain, we will use example.com for this guide.
 - DNS manager, usually it goes with the provider you used for your domain.
 We will use OVH for the guide.
 List of compatible [providers](https://doc.traefik.io/traefik/https/acme/#providers).
 - Ports 80 and 443 open, check your firewall.